Multiple dental implants

 Dental implants can be used to securely anchor replacement teeth, leaving you with a new smile that looks and feels so natural, you will forget the teeth are not your own.

 Each missing tooth does not necessarily require an individual implant to replace it.
 Often a more stable and cost-effective approach is to place an implant at either end of the 'tooth gap' and bridge across the implants with a dental bridge.
 The chewing function is then restored with a minimum number of implants.

 Once your jaw has healed, an abutment will be fixed to the implant to hold your replacement teeth (crown or bridge) in place.
 Abutments are produced in titanium, gold or porcelain, and can come as a standard fit or crafted specifically for you.
-These options offer a range of aesthetics results, depending on your requirements.
+These options offer a range of aesthetic results, depending on your requirements.

 Crowns or a dental bridge are then fitted on top, to replace your missing teeth.
 Your St Austell dentist will carefully match the colour of your crown to your natural teeth.